taehyounpark/queryosity/docs/pages/conceptual.md

 - Branching selections by applying more than one selection from a common node.
 - Merging two selections, e.g. taking the union/intersection of two cuts.

-#### Algorithmic guarantees
+@paragraph conceptual-selections-lazy Lazy optimizations

-- The cut at a node will first check to see if its previous cut has passed.
+- A selection decision is cached for each entry (because they are also columns).
-- The weight at a selection node is not evaluated unless the cut has passed.
+- The cut decision is evaluated only if of its previous cut has passed.
-- Once a decision is evaluated at a node,
+- The weight decision is evaluated only if the cut has passed.

 @section conceptual-query Queries